pagadesantosh/all_about_front_end/html_css_dom_js_node_react_redux/html_css_dom/HTML_CSS_DOM.md

 4. Describe the DOCTYPE declaration in HTML.
 5. Explain the purpose of the 'meta' tag in HTML.
 6. What is the role of the 'alt' attribute in the 'img' tag?
-7. Differentiate between 'div' and 'span' in HTML.
-8. How does the 'a' tag contribute to creating hyperlinks?
-9. What is the significance of the 'form' element in HTML?
-10. Explain the difference between 'GET' and 'POST' methods in form submissions.
-11. Discuss the importance of the 'semantic' elements in HTML5.
-12. What is the purpose of the 'head' section in an HTML document?
-13. Differentiate between 'id' and 'class' attributes in HTML.
-14. How does the 'iframe' tag work in HTML?
-15. Explain the concept of HTML entities.
-16. Describe the purpose of the 'canvas' element in HTML5.
-17. What is the 'viewport' meta tag used for in responsive web design?
-18. How do you embed audio and video in HTML5?
-19. What is the significance of the 'lang' attribute in the 'html' tag?
-20. Discuss the role of the 'table' element in HTML.
-21. How do you create a numbered list in HTML?
-22. Explain the difference between inline and block elements in HTML.
-23. What is the purpose of the 'localStorage' and 'sessionStorage' objects in HTML5?
-24. How do you create a hyperlink that opens in a new tab or window?
-25. Discuss the 'placeholder' attribute in HTML forms.
-26. What is the purpose of the 'ruby' element in HTML?
-27. Explain the 'data-\*' attributes in HTML5.
-28. How does the 'accesskey' attribute work in HTML forms?
-29. Describe the role of the 'figcaption' element in HTML.
-30. What is the purpose of the 'progress' element in HTML5?
-31. How do you create a responsive web design using media queries in CSS?
-32. Explain the concept of 'cross-origin resource sharing' (CORS) in HTML.
-33. Discuss the importance of the 'role' attribute in HTML for accessibility.
-34. How can you include comments in HTML code?
-35. What is the purpose of the 'target' attribute in the 'a' tag?
-36. How do you create a dropdown menu in HTML?
-37. Explain the difference between 'cookie' and 'sessionStorage' in client-side storage.
-38. What is the purpose of the 'async' and 'defer' attributes in script tags?
-39. Describe the 'picture' element in HTML5 and its use in responsive images.
-40. How can you disable a hyperlink using HTML?
+7. What is the significance of the 'form' element in HTML?
+8. Explain the difference between 'GET' and 'POST' methods in form submissions.
+9. Discuss the importance of the 'semantic' elements in HTML5.
+10. What is the purpose of the 'head' section in an HTML document?
+11. Differentiate between 'id' and 'class' attributes in HTML.
+12. How does the 'iframe' tag work in HTML?
+13. Explain the concept of HTML entities.
+14. Describe the purpose of the 'canvas' element in HTML5.
+15. What is the 'viewport' meta tag used for in responsive web design?
+16. How do you embed audio and video in HTML5?
+17. What is the significance of the 'lang' attribute in the 'html' tag?
+18. Discuss the role of the 'table' element in HTML.
+19. How do you create a numbered list in HTML?
+20. What is the purpose of the 'localStorage' and 'sessionStorage' objects in HTML5?
+21. How do you create a hyperlink that opens in a new tab or window?
+22. Discuss the 'placeholder' attribute in HTML forms.
+23. What is the purpose of the 'ruby' element in HTML?
+24. Explain the 'data-\*' attributes in HTML5.
+25. How does the 'accesskey' attribute work in HTML forms?
+26. Describe the role of the 'figcaption' element in HTML.
+27. What is the purpose of the 'progress' element in HTML5?
+28. How do you create a responsive web design using media queries in CSS?
+29. Explain the concept of 'cross-origin resource sharing' (CORS) in HTML.
+30. Discuss the importance of the 'role' attribute in HTML for accessibility.
+31. How can you include comments in HTML code?
+32. What is the purpose of the 'target' attribute in the 'a' tag?
+33. How do you create a dropdown menu in HTML?
+34. Explain the difference between 'cookie' and 'sessionStorage' in client-side storage.
+35. Describe the 'picture' element in HTML5 and its use in responsive images.
+36. How can you disable a hyperlink using HTML?

 ---

-Q1.
-What does the CSS property float do?
-Q2.
-How can you clear the sides of a floating element?
 Q3.
 Why don't CSS properties apply when selectors are mixed up with different cases?
 Q4.
 Are CSS properties case-sensitive?
 Q5.
 Do margin-top or margin-bottom have an effect on inline elements?